simonprickett/micropython-workshop/README.md

 If you don't have the hardware, you can run equivalent desktop Python scripts and still learn about Redis Streams and some cool tricks for displaying information in the terminal using the ["rich"](https://pypi.org/project/rich/) module for Python.

 Interested in having me deliver this workshop for your group?
 [Get in touch](https://simonprickett.dev/contact/).
+Want to learn more about Redis Streams?
+Try the [free online course](https://university.redis.com/courses/ru202/) at Redis University.

 ## Hardware Bill of Materials